Long Service Leave FAQs

 2. Was such reason genuinely held by the worker and not simply a rationalisation?

-3. Although the reason claimed may not be the sole ground which caused the
+3. Although the reason claimed may not be the sole ground which caused the worker to decide to resign, was it the real or motivating reason for it?

 4. Was the reason such that a reasonable person in the worker’s position might have felt compelled to resign?